ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ~~~~~~~~~~~
 {: #cddl-diff title="CDDL definition of the 'app_groups_diff' field" artwork-align="left"}

 The Group Manager MUST respond with a 4.00 (Bad Request) response in case: both the inner CBOR arrays 'app_groups_del' and 'app_groups_add' are empty; or the CBOR map in the request payload includes both the 'app_groups' field and the 'app_groups_diff' field.

-* When CoRAL is used, the request payload includes the following top-level link elements.

-   - 'app_group_del', with value a text string specifying the name of an application group to remove from the 'app_groups' status parameter.
-This link element can be included multiple times.

-   - 'app_group_add', with value a text string specifying the name of an application group to add to the 'app_groups' status parameter.
-This link element can be included multiple times.

-   The Group Manager MUST respond with a 4.00 (Bad Request) response, in case the request payload includes both any 'app_group' link element as well as any 'app_group_del' and/or 'app_group_add' link element.

 The error handling for the PATCH/iPATCH request is the same as for the PUT request defined in {{configuration-resource-put}}, with the following additions.

 * The set of group configuration parameters to update MUST NOT be empty.
-That is, the Group Manager MUST respond with a 4.00 (Bad Request) response, if the request payload includes an empty CBOR map (when custom CBOR is used) or no link elements (when CoRAL is used).
+That is, the Group Manager MUST respond with a 4.00 (Bad Request) response, if the request payload includes an empty CBOR map.

 * If the Request-URI does not point to an existing group-configuration resource, the Group Manager MUST NOT create a new resource, and MUST respond with a 4.04 (Not Found) response.